sunpy/ndcube/docs/coordinates.rst

 Our WCS might describe latitude and longitude, but omit time.
 So how can we represent time without having to construct a whole new custom WCS object?
 One way is to use the `ndcube.ExtraCoords` class.
-It provides users with a mechanism of attaching coordinates to their `~ndcube.NDCube` instances in addition to those in the primary WCS object.
+It provides a mechanism of attaching coordinates to `~ndcube.NDCube` instances in addition to those in the primary WCS object.
 This may be desired because, as above, the primary WCS omits a physical type.
-Or it may be that the users have an alternative set of coordinates that they would like to be able to keep separate from the primary set at ``.wcs`` for some reason.
+Or it may be that the users have an alternative set of coordinates to the primary set at ``.wcs``.
-To demonstrate how to use `~ndcube.ExtraCoords`, let's start by creating a `~astropy.time.Time` object representing the time at each element along the first axis of the ``data`` arrar defined above.
+To demonstrate how to use `~ndcube.ExtraCoords`, let's start by creating a `~astropy.time.Time` object representing the time at each location along the first axis of the ``data`` array defined above.

 .. code-block:: python